PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4757" title="Improved stats printout from sw renderer" authors="tellowkrinkle" >}}

-If you want to printout your stats from the SW renderer, it doesn't look as readable as it is badly aligned and has no header.
+If you want to printout your stats from the SW renderer, it doesn't look as readable as it was badly aligned and has no header.

 {{< img-cmp before="./img/Pic61-SWPrintoutBefore.png" after="./img/Pic62-SWPrintoutAfter.png">}}